Version 1.0DraftLast updated: February 2025

 const publicKeyBytes = decodeBase64(publicKeyBase64);

-return nacl.sign.detached.verify(payloadBytes, signatureBytes, publicKeyBytes);
+const valid = nacl.sign.detached.verify(payloadBytes, signatureBytes, publicKeyBytes);

 }